Explore stellar startup strategies we use to earn Page One rankings for 85% of keyword-driven content.

 Promotable Content

 The key to great promotable content is to provide value to readers through interesting insights or actionable steps with clear benefits.
-Our guide to showing your pet some love on a budget dives into healthy pet routines with beautiful illustrations and light but informative copy.
+Our recent survey on Crypto and investors’ fear of missing out (FOMO) provides unique insights into an increasingly popular asset with an engaging emotional tie.

 Passive Link Opportunities

-Passive link content’s goal is to rank and collect a steady stream of organic links over an extended period of time for the lowest lifetime cost per link.
-How-to guides, statistics posts, and interactives can be natural link builders that can become passive link opportunities when paired with a strong keyword.
+Passive link content aims to rank and collect a steady stream of organic links over an extended period of time for the lowest lifetime cost per link.
+How-to guides, statistics posts, and interactive content are natural link builders that can become passive link opportunities when paired with a strong keyword.

 Our grocery budget calculator below earned 364 linking root domains (LRDs) through organic mentions, and it’s currently ranking #2 on Google.